hongkunyoo/jupyterflow/docs/get-started.md

 ## 3. Install Argo Workflow

-Install Argo workflow with this [page](https://argoproj.github.io/argo/quick-start) You need to install Argo workflow in the **same Kubernetes namespace** where JupyterHub is installed.
+Install Argo workflow with [this page](https://argoproj.github.io/argo/quick-start).
+You need to install Argo workflow in the **same Kubernetes namespace** where JupyterHub is installed.

 For example, using `jupyterflow` namespace for JupyterHub and Argo Workflow.